Thomas-S-Allen/math-141/content/problemsets.md

 ### Problem Set 8

 Please work through problems 5, 10, 14, 30, and 35 in the Exercises at the end of Chapter 4.

+### Problem Set 9

+Please work through problems 5, 6, 17, 21, 30, 31, and 33 in the Exercises at the end of Chapter 5.